mithunkumarc/learning_angular/lifecycle/ngOnChanges/ReadMe.md

         The Angular invokes ngOnChanges life cycle hook whenever any data-bound input property of the component or directive changes.

-        eg: if Component has property @Input hello, every time hello value changes, ngOnChange() will be invoked.
+        eg: if Component has property @Input() hello: string;, every time hello value changes, ngOnChange() will be invoked.

         reference :
         https://www.tektutorialshub.com/angular/angular-component-life-cycle-hooks/